 It is five in the morning and still pitch dark outside.
 But I am up and ready to face the winter morning chill, which admittedly, is not at its peak yet.
 My camera bag on my shoulder and my trusty hat on my head I am ready to leave the comfort of my hotel room.
 While this is a nice hotel, it is old style.
 No digital key swipes, just one key for an old-fashioned lock.
-Therefore I need to wake my wife to let me out of the hotel room and lock the door behind me.

 Before I get to the ‘should’ let me answer if I ‘want’ to cycle to work.
 The unequivocal answer is yes.

 For me the reasons for cycling to work are many:

 I enjoy cycling.
 It is good for my health.
 I can create time from thin air if I cycle during my allocated commute time.
 If I don’t have to get up at 5:00 am to go out and ride, I can do other things at night: read some, party some… It saves me fuel and money.

 Residents of Delhi, even those not terribly interested in history, are likely to be aware of the Safdarjung Tomb.
 Not because it is a particularly grand tomb, as mausoleum go, but perhaps because it is physically a prominent landmark, on a major road, in the middle of upmarket central Delhi.

 This morning I had an hour to kill, and I decide to make some pictures there.
 While wandering there, two things occurred to me: